gmovernight/Little-Taco-Shop/README.md

 ## What I learned about HTML5 from this challenge:

 **NON-TECHNICAL ASPECTS**
+- EVERY WEB DEVELOPER SHOULD KNOW HTML.
+- SEMANTIC HTML IS VERY IMPORTANT!!
+Semantic HTML is great because it structures your html and makes it more easily readable for screen readers, plus it provides more logical flow structure to your html.
+- Always add as much information and attributes to your html elements for good development practice.
+- IT IS VERY IMPORTANT TO ALWAYS HAVE GOOD MEDIA SOURCES FOR FREE IMAGES, FONTS, ICONS ETC.
+- Every webpage on the internet uses html to some degree.

 **TECHNICAL ASPECTS**
 - HTML is the most basic building block of the Web.